 We hope to reassure all future college applicants that your community’s response to the outbreak—and your personal circumstances associated with it—will not negatively affect your chances of admission to Yale.

 Yale’s whole-person review process relies on a committee of admissions officers, faculty members, and college deans to make admissions decisions through discussion and deliberation.
 This system allows for maximum flexibility when considering applicants from all backgrounds and experiences.
-Our upcoming admissions cycles will be no different.

 Below are insights from our Admissions Committee for prospective students about some common areas of concern:

 Just as secondary schools take a diverse set of approaches to curricula and assessment during normal times, schools are taking a diverse set of approaches when responding to the outbreak.
-We expect that many transcripts will look different for at least the spring 2020 semester.
+We expect that many transcripts will look different for at least the spring and fall 2020 semesters.
 Regardless of your school’s decisions, we will work to understand your school’s unique context and will not penalize students whose transcripts lack letter grades.
 It may be helpful to know that Yale does not re-calculate or re-weight grade point averages to a uniform scale.